-If you’re considering jumping into the mortgage business, you probably have many questions.
-And your first one is probably, “How do I become a loan officer?”
-Read on for Jungo’s step-by-step guide on becoming a loan originator and join the industry that funds home buyer’s dreams.
+If you’re considering jumping into the mortgage business, you probably have many questions about how to become a mortgage loan officer.
+So, read on for Jungo’s step-by-step guide on how to become a mortgage loan officer and join the industry that funds home buyer’s dreams.

 What Does a Mortgage Loan Officer Do?

-If you’re reading this, then you probably already know a little bit (or a lot!) about what a mortgage loan officer does.
-However, to summarize, a loan officer evaluates a borrower’s loan application.
-They then work with both borrower and lender to determine what financing options are available to them.
+If you’ve gotten this far in your research, then you probably already know a little bit (or a lot!) about becoming a mortgage loan officer.
+However, to summarize, a loan officer (LO) evaluates a borrower’s loan application.
+They then work with both borrowers and lenders to determine what financing options are available to them.

-In reality, however, a LOs job includes much more than just that.
-Many mortgage loan officers are also in charge of their own lead generation, or finding new potential borrowers.
+In reality, however, an LO’s job includes much more than just that.
+Many mortgage loan officers are also in charge of their own lead generation or finding new potential borrowers.
 Additionally, mortgage loan officers are responsible for collecting and processing a borrower’s documents.
 They also ensure that the loan application is in compliance with state and federal requirements.

 Being a loan officer also requires some serious creative thinking.
-For example, a LO may need to try to find an alternative option for a client who wants to buy a house but who doesn’t have a high enough credit score to qualify.
-In these cases, and many others, a LO will often work closely with the borrower to come up with a plan to try to get financing.
+For example, an LO may need to try to find an alternative option for a client.
+They may want to buy a house but do not have a high enough credit score to qualify.
+In these cases, and many others, an LO will often work closely with the borrower to come up with a plan to try to get financing.

 Why Do We Need Loan Officers?

-Buying a house is one of the biggest decisions that many people will make in their lives, and the loan process can be very confusing.
+Buying a house is one of the biggest decisions that many people will make in their lives.
+Plus, the loan process can be very confusing.
 Because of both of these factors, it’s part of a loan officer’s job to be able to carefully and simply explain the loan process to their customers.

-What Do You Need To Do To Become a LO?
+What Do You Need to Do to Become an LO?

 In order to become a loan officer, you will need to obtain a license.
-This process can vary from state to state, but generally, you will need to complete 20 hours of education, and then pass the NMLS National Test.
+This process can vary from state to state.
+Generally, you will need to complete 20 hours of education, and then pass the NMLS National Test.
 If you want to see what you would need to do to become a loan officer in your state, check out this link for more info.

 You may also need to pass a criminal history background check, get fingerprinted, and pass a credit check.

 An additional, optional step to take is pursuing additional certifications.
-Although it is not required, you can choose to boost your resume with certifications from The Mortgage Bankers Association (MBA) or the American Bankers Association.
+Although it is not required, you can choose to boost your resume.
+This can be done with certifications from The Mortgage Bankers Association (MBA) or the American Bankers Association (ABA).

 Once you have a job, your company will likely have its own specific on-the-job training.
 Don’t worry if you don’t know exactly how to complete the daily tasks of a mortgage loan officer.
 You’ll learn with time and experience!

-How each individual becomes a loan officer is unique to them.
+The exact path to how to become a mortgage loan officer is unique for each individual.
 For instance, some may begin as a Loan Officer Assistant or in another support staff position.
 Clearly, there are many ways to become a loan officer.

-On the simplest level, here are the steps that some people take to becoming a loan officer:
+On the simplest level, here are the steps for how to become a mortgage loan officer followed by many people:

-Before you jump into a career as a Loan Officer, there are a few questions to ask yourself regarding your income:
+Before you become a mortgage loan officer, there are a few questions to ask yourself regarding your income:

 Remember, the type of company you work for will probably affect your compensation.

 Many mortgage loan officers choose to work for a large company, such as a depository bank, credit union, or a mortgage banker.
-In those situations, you would be more likely to earn a salary, or a salary plus a small commission.
-Many jobs at larger companies also have more traditional job benefits, like insurance or a 401(k) retirement plan.
+In those situations, you would be more likely to earn a salary.
+Or, a salary plus a small commission.
+Many jobs at larger companies also have more traditional job benefits.
+This includes insurance or a 401(k) retirement plan.
 In this situation, some LOs may work for a bank or a lender, but essentially run your own business.